No Tags Found!

 i) When the events unfolded, did you approach the HR department?
 What is their take?

-Final comments: - Unless we get complete information, it will not be advisable for us to recommend further course of action.
+Final comments: Unless we get complete information, it will not be advisable for us to recommend a further course of action.
 However, please note that if you have not informed the HR Department about your pregnancy, then please do so.
-Obtain the certificate from a certified gynaecologist which states the expected date of delivery, scan the copy and send it by email.
-Secondly, do not take tension, the Maternity Benefits Act protects your eligibility for maternity leave.
+Obtain the certificate from a certified gynecologist that states the expected date of delivery, scan the copy, and send it by email.
+Secondly, do not take tension; the Maternity Benefits Act protects your eligibility for maternity leave.
 However, it may not be smooth sailing.
 You may have to struggle or put up strenuous efforts.
 So please be prepared for it.
-Lastly, if you are ready to run the gauntlet, then extra-organisational remedies are available.
+Lastly, if you are ready to "run the gauntlet," then extra-organizational remedies are available.
 However, I am not recommending those at this stage as you could bog down because of the information overload.
-Provide the answers to the questions asked then we will see what to do further.
+Provide the answers to the questions asked, then we will see what to do further.

 Thanks,